Best time to visit Argentina

 Cordoba and Central Sierra

-The climate in this part of the country is divided into two main areas; close to the Pampas, there is a temperate climate, while in the north, the climate is more subtropical and there is a clear dry season from November to February (with temperatures around 30°C).
-This region is renowned for its stunning mountain ranges (the Sierras) and during the summer the weather resembles that of the Mediterranean.
+The climate in Cordoba and Central Sierra is divided into two main areas; close to the Pampas, there is a temperate climate, while in the north, the climate is more subtropical, with a clear dry season from November to February (enjoying temperatures around 30°C).
+This region is renowned for its stunning mountain ranges (the Sierras), and during the summer, the weather resembles that of the Mediterranean.
 However, rainfall does differ in each part of the mountain range – the western side is more arid, with less than 15 inches of rainfall each year, while the eastern side is more humid, with up to 47 inches per year.
 The average temperature drops at higher altitudes, so bear this in mind if travelling to cities located above 6,500ft, where it’s likely to be cooler than 14°C.

 The Argentine Northwest

 The north of Argentina has a subtropical climate, however the region also sees cooler temperatures during the winter.
-The northwest is the most arid region, with very high temperatures in the summer – averages are above 35°C, although can rise to 45°C – which can sometimes feel uncomfortable.
-During the winter, temperatures average a more pleasant 20°C, however at night this can drop below 10°C and as low as 0°C. In terms of rainfall, this is limited to around 4 inches in the northwest, although tends to be heavier in the Tucumán and Salta provinces.
-The Iguacu Falls are popular with both tourists and locals, so it’s advisable to visit outside of the main holiday periods (January, Easter and July) to avoid the crowds.
-From September to December and February to May, the weather is still good but there will be fewer visitors, so these are the best months to visit the Iguacu Falls.
+It’s most arid in the northwest, with very high temperatures in the summer – averages are above 35°C, although can rise to 45°C – which can sometimes feel uncomfortable.
+During the winter, temperatures average a more pleasant 20°C; however, at night, this can drop below 10°C. Rainfall is limited to around four inches in the northwest, although tends to be heavier in the Tucumán and Salta provinces.
+The Iguazu Falls are popular with both tourists and locals, so it’s advisable to visit outside of the main holiday periods (January, Easter and July) to avoid the crowds.
+From September to December and February to May, the weather is still good, but there will be fewer visitors, so these are the best months to visit the Iguacu Falls.

 Argentinian Patagonia